Medical Assistance in Dying for mental illness: Policy advice

 Joint response to the Federal Tobacco Control Strategy

-In this document, CAMH and other organization put forward recommendations for the future of tobacco control in Canada.
+In this document, CAMH and other organizations put forward recommendations for the future of tobacco control in Canada.

 E-cigarettes: Presentation to the Standing Senate Committee on Social Affairs, Science and Technology